 Besides changing NTFS into APFS, using a third-party NTFS driver for Mac can also help you solve the NTFS drives read-only on Mac issue without formatting and converting.
 You don't need to spend much time waiting for backing up and reformatting the drive.
 You can keep enjoying the advantages of NTFS format and mount NTFS drives in read-write mode on Mac as well.

-iBoysoft Drive Manager is a handy tool for Mac users to enable full read-write access to NTFS drives on Mac.
+iBoysoft NTFS for Mac is a handy tool for Mac users to enable full read-write access to NTFS drives on Mac.
 It can mount Microsoft NTFS-formatted drives in read-write mode automatically.
 It has fast NTFS write and file transferring speed.
-Also, it has customized and advanced settings that enables users to mount and unmount NTFS drives manually with one click.

-Here is the tutorial how to use iBoysoft Drive Manager to enable NTFS writing ability on Mac:
+Here is the tutorial how to use iBoysoft NTFS for Mac to enable NTFS writing ability on Mac:

 Step 2: Connect your NTFS drive to your Mac computer.

-Step 3: After get the notification that your drive is mounted successfully, you can manage your drives and read-write to NTFS drives.
+Step 3: After your drive is mounted successfully, you can manage your drives and read-write to NTFS drives.

 The incompatibility makes it inconvenient to transfer files from NTFS drives to Mac computers.
 Formatting NTFS into APFS can solve the NTFS drives read-only problem on Mac.
 More importantly, do not forget to do data backup before changing NTFS to APFS to avoid data loss.

-If you want to keep your drive formatted with NTFS and use it on Mac, iBoysoft Drive Manager is the NTFS for Mac software that can help you achieve the goals more easily.
+If you want to keep your drive formatted with NTFS and use it on Mac, iBoysoft NTFS for Mac is the NTFS for Mac software that can help you achieve the goals more easily.